py-study-group/pull-request-counter/README.md

-It uses Github's API to first pull down a list of users who have starred the `py-study-group/challenges` repository, and then iterates over that list, asking Github for a list of pull requests exectued.
+It uses Github's API to first pull down a list of users who have starred the `py-study-group/challenges` repository, and then iterates over that list, asking Github for a list of pull requests executed.

 ## Does it Work?